MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-all-company-Yammer-community.md

 - A connected All Company can have Live Events.
 - A connected All Company has [Office 365 Resources](https://docs.microsoft.com/yammer/manage-yammer-groups/yammer-and-office-365-groups?redirectSourcePath=%252farticle%252fd8c239dc-a48b-47ab-b85e-6b4b8191a869).

-The process for confirming that All Company is connected will work the same as it does for any community.
+The process for confirming that All Company is connected works the same as it does for any community.
 To do so, select the following settings in the Network Admin Settings.

 In network admins settings, if you select **Enforce Office 365 Identity**, then your network will have an All Company community that is connected to an Office 365 Group.
 If you do not select this, then All Company will still not be connected to an Office 365 Group after this change.